PierreGode/MMM-DeepSpaceSignals/README.md

 - **CHIME/FRB** – recent Fast Radio Burst detections
 - **LIGO/Virgo** – gravitational wave alerts
 - **ATNF Pulsar Database** – pulsar observations

+The repository also includes a small Python helper script used for querying the ATNF database directly.
+If you plan to run it, install `psrqpy` and `astropy` and execute `pulsar_fetcher.py` manually or from a cron job.

 The default URLs shown above are placeholders.
 Replace them with the real API endpoints for your setup in the `apiUrls` section of the module configuration.